hringbauer/hapROH/package/README.md

 # hapROH
-Software to identify runs of homozygosity (ROH) in ancient and present-day DNA, using a panel of reference haplotypes.
+A program to identify runs of homozygosity (ROH) in ancient and present-day DNA, using a panel of reference haplotypes.
+It works on data for 1240K SNPs and in the `eigenstrat` format (widely used in ancient DNA).
+Recommended is at least 0.3x coverage - and the software works assuming pseudo-haploid data.

 This package contains functions and wrappers to call ROH and functions for downstream analysis of the results (visualization and analysis).

 For downward compatibility, the package uses `hapsburg` as module name, after installation you can import functions via `from hapsburg.XX import YY`